No products in the cart.

 Soundproofing Research Next: Soundproofing Benefits

-All of our products have been developed with scientific principles that have driven sound-proofing in the construction and entertainment industries for decades.
-It’s been shown that reduced noise levels increase sleep quality.
-Our product was designed to meet the standards set by the National Sleep Foundation, which has shown that sleep is dramatically increased when background noise is reduced to 30-40dB.
+All of our acoustic soundproofing products including the Soundproofing Curtains, AcousticCurtain, Retractable Soundproof Drape, AcoustiTrac and Sound-blocking Door Panel, AcoustiDoor have been developed from research on sound, acoustics and the scientific principles that have driven sound-proofing in your home or office and construction and entertainment industries for decades.
+It’s been shown that reduced noise levels increase sleep quality and quality of life.
+Our products are designed to meet the standards set by the National Sleep Foundation, which has shown that sleep is dramatically increased when background noise is reduced to 30-40dB–decibel or unit used for measuring sound intensity–and a result from research on sound-blocking, acoustic materials and sound absorptions.

 The materials we use range from hard, dense polymer material to bounce waves back, and soft, porous material that captures the sound like a cave tunnel, and bounces it internally until it slowly dissipates.
 Our fabrication methods were focused on allowing a very simple installation and disassembly (if preferred).